Gage Brown

 Gage Brown (born October 20, 2002) is an American ice dancer.
+Competing with his sister, Oona Brown, he is a 2026 Four Continents bronze medalist and two-time Denis Ten Memorial Challenge silver medalist (2024, 2025).

-Competing with his sister, Oona Brown, he is the 2022 World Junior champion and a two-time U.S. national junior medalist (2021 silver, 2020 bronze).
+On the junior level, he is the 2022 World Junior champion, two-time ISU Junior Grand Prix medalist, and a three-time U.S. national junior medalist (2021 silver, 2020 bronze, 2019 pewter).

 Personal life

 Gage Brown was born on October 20, 2002, in Bay Shore, New York.
 His parents are Zhon Brown and Louis DeVirgilio.
 He has six siblings: Oona, who is his ice dance partner; Adira; Rowan; Tristan; Liam; and Morgant.

 He and Oona were previously homeschooled.

 Gage referees soccer and plays the bagpipes in two Irish marching bands.
 He sings and plays the bass in a band he started with his two older brothers.
 He also enjoys running, cooking, fishing, swimming, photography, and playing soccer.

 Career

 Early career

 Gage Brown started skating at age 6.
 He and his younger sister, Oona, were paired up as an ice dance team in 2016.
 At the intermediate level, they placed 4th at their first Eastern Sectionals, and 12th at the 2017 U.S. championships.
-They moved up to the novice level for the 2017-18 season, placing 1st their next sectional championships, and 5th 2018 U.S. championships.
+They moved up to the novice level for the 2017–18 season, placing 1st their next sectional championships, and 5th 2018 U.S. championships.
 They made their international debut at the 2018 Bavarian Open, where they competed in the advanced novice competition and placed 3rd.